janm31415/cscript/README.md

      * (int* a, float* b)   input pointers to a list of integers named a, and a list of floats named b.
 These pointers can point to dynamic memory.
 This is the way to use dynamic memory inside a cscript.
  * After the function call parameters brackets {} should be omitted.

+### global variables
+ * You can create variables in a first cscript that can be used in a second cscript.
+ * To create such a global variable, its name should start with $, e.g. int $my_global = 3.
+ * Global variables can only be of type int or float.

 ## Examples

 ### Fibonacci